 CPN is an incredibly useful new procedure that we at BPG feel will considerably aid the procurement process for any complex project, ensuring that all concerned are focused on correct pricing, considered objectives and fairer bidding.
 This is our introduction to the whys and wherefores of this new procedure.

-As you can see from the lists above, one procedure has been removed and two have been added.
 The Negotiated Procedure is one that you may not have used, and it certainly was the least utilised of all the procedure options.
 This was partly because its features were very similar to the far more popular Competitive

 However, to avoid any misunderstandings, similar to those noted above happening again, we thought that we should explain the differences between two such similar sounding procedures.